sdrobert/pydrobert-kaldi/README.rst

 Installation
 ------------

 Installation is through Conda_.
-To install from the Anaconda cloud, try the command::
+To install from the Anaconda Cloud, try the command::

    conda install -c sdrobert pydrobert-kaldi